-- A. the Council's investment and borrowing position at 31st December 2020, as set out on Annex 2 and Annex 3 (pages 59 to 62 of this pack) be noted; - B. the individual factsheets for the long-term investments be noted; and - C. the application of accumulated Funding Circle redemption proceeds continues to be reviewed.
+- A. the Council's investment and borrowing position at 31st December 2020, as set out in Annexes A and B, be noted; - B. the individual factsheets for the long-term investments be noted; and - C. the application of accumulated Funding Circle redemption proceeds continues to be reviewed.